ScreamingSandals/BedWars/docs/index.md

 ## Features

 * All the basics of BedWars game (Beds, Teams and so on)
-* Other BedWars variants: CakeWars/EggWars/AnchorWars
+* Other BedWars variants: CakeWars/EggWars/AnchorWars/whatever you want to create
-* Shop that supports multi-shop per arena!
+* Highly customizable shop and multiple different shops per arena
-* BungeeCord
+* Simple BungeeCord and Velocity integration
-* Vault rewards
+* Vault rewards and reward commands
-* Spectator mode (now, spectators can join running game!)
+* Spectator mode (spectators can also join running game)
-* Arena rebuilding (Incredibly quick!)
+* Arena rebuilding (incredibly quick)
-* BossBar or XP bar in lobby countdown or with game time
+* BossBar or XP bar in lobby and/or in game showing remaining time
-* Breakable (those are refreshing after arena rebuild) / ignored blocks
+* Breakable blocks (refreshed after arena rebuild) / ignored blocks
-* SpecialItems (RescuePlatform, TNTSheep and so on) - they can be configured in shop too!
+* Special items (RescuePlatform, TNTSheep, ...) with global and local configuration in shop
-* and many more
+* High configurability and configuration per arena

-### Customizable

-* Team selecting GUI
-* Auto coloring items (like armor and so)
-* Resource Spawners (you can have as much as you want)
-* Player statistics
 * and many more